YingchenX/final_project_jfk_delay/regression_delay.md

     ##  9 visibility     9.42       0    10     10    10    10  1.95 ▁▁▁▁▇     numeric
     ## 10 wind_s        11.9        0     7     11    16    32  6.22 ▅▇▇▃▁     numeric
     ## # … with abbreviated variable name ¹​skim_type

+Next, as mentioned above, we want to further categorize variable `hour`.

+*Motivation:*

+To increase the power of our model by reducing the number of parameters involved and to be more efficient and concise.

+*Rationale for the categorization of `hour`:*

+Based on the previous inspection of variable `hour`, we could see that: except for 5, 8, 10, 22, and 23, the frequencies of the other classes are roughly even (between 1000-2000).
+Take this into consideration, our rationale for classification will be a combination of convention and the desire to achieve a uniform distribution.

+Thus, we would categorize `hour` into the following 4 categories:

+*morning*: 5-8

+*noon*: 9-13

+*afternoon*: 14-17

+*night*:18-23